Scaling limit of multi-type invariant measures via the directed landscape: Introduction

 \subsection{Organization of the paper}

 Section \ref{sec:DLKPZ} introduces the necessary background and proves the general framework for convergence to the SH.
 Theorem \ref{thm:LPPSHconv} deals more concretely with LPP models, while Theorem \ref{thm:gen_SH_conv} gives a more general result.
 Afterward, we provide a roadmap for two models that can use this more general result in future work.
 In Section \ref{sec:solvable}, we verify the assumptions of Theorem \ref{thm:LPPSHconv} for the six exactly solvable LPP models studied.
-The appendix proves a technical lemma that is used to justify convergence on the proper topological space.
+The appendices prove some technical lemmas.